Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 3: Sacred Duel

-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your **:ui-chdiv-pal: Channel Divinity** to begin a Sacred Duel.
+As a **:rsc-b: Bonus Action**{.rsc}, you can expend one use of your **:ui-chdiv-pal: Channel Divinity** to begin a Sacred Duel.
 Choose one creature that you can see within 30 feet, it must make a a **:d20-save: Wisdom saving throw**{.d20}.
 On a failed save, it is engaged in a Sacred Duel, designating you and the target as Duelists.
 On successful save, your use of **:ui-chdiv-pal: Channel Divinity** is not expended.
 Duelists are under the following effects:

 **Resistance**{.inl} Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.